north2north exchanges

 The northern Canadian north2north funding is available for students and staff/faculty at participating north2north member institutions in Canada with a priority to support those who are living in or from Canada's arctic and northern regions (YT, NT, NU, Labrador), and/or studying/researching/teaching subjects relevant to Arctic, Indigenous or Northern Circumpolar subjects.
 Exchanges can take place between participating north2north institutions in USA, Iceland, Greenland, Denmark, Finland, Norway and Sweden.
 Exchanges between or to the territories of Canada may be supported as well.

-Applications are currently closed, please check back in early January 2024.
+Applications are currently closed.
 There are typically two application rounds annually, the main round is held in February each year, with an additional round in September (dependent on funding availability)

 Steps to apply: